AstreaRider/gh-workflows/README.md

 ## Container Build Workflow Template

-This reusable GitHub Actions workflow builds a container image using Docker without pushing it.
+This reusable GitHub Actions workflow builds a container image using Docker without pushing it to the registry.
-Perfect for teams that want to separate build and push phases, and support multiple registry providers (like ghcr, Harbor, DockerHub, or private registries).
+It supports flexible tagging strategies, works across cloud or self-hosted registries, and is designed with modern CI/CD best practices in mind.

 ### 📦 Features
 * 🔨 Builds a container image from your source code
-* 🧠 Reusable across projects via `workflow_call`
+* 🧠 Reusable across projects via workflow_call
-* 🌐 Supports any container registry via `CONTAINER_REGISTRY_UR`L
+* 🌐 Works with any container registry via CONTAINER_REGISTRY_URL
-* 💪 Works with custom self-hosted runners (`ubuntu`, `gpu`, `project-specific`, etc.)
+* 💪 Supports custom self-hosted runners (ubuntu, gpu, project-specific, etc.)
-* 🏷️ Auto-tags images using branch name + `timestamp`, and a custom `"latest"` tag
+* 🏷️ Auto-tags images using branch + timestamp, sha, or manual tag
+* 🚀 Outputs tags for downstream usage (e.g., push or sign)

 ### 🛠 Usage
 To use this workflow in your repo, call it from another workflow like this: